refi64/stylepak/README.md

 pass a theme name, e.g. `pakitheme install-user Adapta`, and pakitheme will install that theme instead of your current one.

+### css import
+For themes with custom icons directory you can use the gtk css import directive with `pakitheme <install-user|install-system> use-import`

 Use `pakitheme clear-cache` to clear the theme storage cache.